learn-co-curriculum/react-hooks-use-ref/README.md

 }, [price]);
 ```

-We still need of persisting the previous price.
-This is where we can use the
+To make this work, we need to persist the previous price.
+This is where we can
-`useRef` hook!
+use the `useRef` hook!
 Since our goal is to:

 - Access the same data across renders
 - Not re-render the component when saving this data